 8 unanimous picks for All-Decade Team include Brady, Watt

+"I never dreamed about making the All-Decade Team," Miller said.
+"You think about Super Bowls ... but this is such an honor that's so hard to get that you don't really even think about it.
+It's incredible to be here.
+It's incredible to achieve this honor."

-Also chosen on every ballot of the 48-member Hall of Fame selection committee are Von Miller, Aaron Donald, Joe Thomas, Marshal Yanda and Justin Tucker.
+Aaron Donald, Joe Thomas, Marshal Yanda and Justin Tucker also are on every ballot of the 48-member Hall of Fame selection committee.
 All but tackle Thomas and guard Yanda are active.

 The 55-member team is comprised only of players who made an AP All-Pro team, a Pro Bowl or a Pro Football Writers of America all-conference squad from 2010-19.
 Four of the unanimous players - Brady, Miller, Yanda and Tucker - won Super Bowls during the decade.